• Skip to main content

 • Our Favorite Spots in Northern Michigan

-Home › Blog › Yet Another Burlap Wreath
+Home › Blog › Easy Burlap Wreath Tutorial

-The first time I did this, I used an old metal coat hanger.
+The first time I made a burlap wreath, I used an old metal coat hanger.
 I thought I’d get all professional and splurged on a 2.99 metal frame from Hobby Lobby (that’s right, didn’t even use a 40% off coupon).
 The frame created a wreath that is much larger than the coat hanger, but I like the looks of it on my door!
-This one is for a friend, but I had to “try it out” :) Check out my original tutorial here!
+This one is for a friend, but I had to try it out.
+Check out my original tutorial here!

 I started with a couple yards of burlap, which I cut into (roughly) 6″ wide strips.
 I have just found this way to be cheapest.
 You can buy already cut burlap, or burlap ribbon on a reel, but it does tend to be more expensive.
 The burlap ribbon is a nice option, because the sides are finished and makes a very clean looking wreath.
 Using strips like this, there is a lot of fraying that takes place and it can look a little messy if you don’t fold it and bunch it right.
 I folded the edges all down and hot glued them in place to hide any ugly edges.
 However, some people like the more rustic, messy look!